benjypng/logseq-powerblocks-plugin/README.md

 Below is the list of syntaxes that rely on conditions specified.
 Blocks with the conditions will only appear if it matches the parameters.

 - `<%IFDAYOFWEEK:1"%>`
   Block containing this syntax will only be added if the day of the week matches the day indicated.
 0 is Sunday, 1 is Monday and so on.
+If you would like the block to be added on multiple days, simply add the values separated by `,`, e.g. `<%IFDAYOFWEEK:1,2,4%>`.

 - `<%IFMONTHOFYEAR:2%>`
   Block containing this syntax will only be added if the month of the year matches the month indicated.
 0 is January, 1 is February and so on.
+If you would like the block to be added on multiple days, simply add the values separated by `,`, e.g. `<%IFMONTHOFYEAR:1,2,4%>`.

 - `<%IFYEAR:2023%>`
   Block containing this syntax will only be added if the year matches the year indicated..
+If you would like the block to be added on multiple days, simply add the values separated by `,`, e.g. `<%YEAR:2022,2023%>`.

 - `<%IFDATE:tomorrow%>`
   Block containing this syntax will only be added if the date mentioned in the block matches the current date.